active-hash/active_hash/README.md

     person.save
     person.location # => Country.first

+However, as of ActiveRecord 3.1 this will not work.
+If you need support for that, please open an issue.

 You can also use standard rails view helpers, like #collection_select:

     <%= collection_select :person, :country_id, Country.all, :id, :name %>

+## Referencing ActiveRecord objects from ActiveHash

 If you include the ActiveHash::Associations module, you can also create associations from your ActiveHash classes, like so: